 Art Historical Background

-Since I teach this image by breaking down FFCC, that is how I am going to do the Art Historical Background:
+Since I teach this image as an introduction into breaking down the four parts of art historical analysis: Form, Function, Content & Context (FFCC), that is how I am going to do the Art Historical Background in this blog post:

 First off, I focus on the material: jade.
 Interestingly enough, jade is too hard to “carve” with a knife, so it must be abraded with coarse sand and water.
 I am not an artist so sometimes I have difficulty understanding artistic processes.
 I always look for videos that can illuminate it for me; here is a video from youtube on making jade art pieces: Asian Art Museum: Working Jade.
 The man in the video is using modern tools, image if you will the Neolithic period…how much MORE difficult it was and then look at the precision they were able to obtain on the Jade cong.
 HOLY SMOKES!

 We have to then also define what is a cong (pronounced “ts-oh-ng”).
-A cong is a tube with a square cross-section and a circular hole” (British Museum).
+A cong is a tube with a square cross-section and a circular hole.”
 We can see that each side is decorated with a repeating pattern of lines and circles, and it is symmetrical on all sides.
 That’s really all I can say without crossing into content (see below).

 We also see a disparity in the burials of this time period: not everyone is buried with these objects.
 We can clearly see that this is not an egalitarian society; some are “deserving”of these ritualistic materials when many others are not.
 Again, we cannot tell the significance of these jade congs: is it only for the wealthy or noble class or does it have some other social symbolic significance?
 At a minimum, there is definitely a divide in the “have and have nots.”